Brady Russell: Seattle Seahawks

 Russell was signed off the Eagles' practice squad to the 53-man roster of the Seattle Seahawks on September 20, 2023.
-He played in 15 games for Seattle, logging 7 tackles while playing 2% of the team's offensive snaps.
-Russell made 11 appearances for the Seahawks in 2024, playing mostly on special teams.
+He played in 15 games for Seattle and recorded 7 tackles.
+Russell made 11 appearances for the Seahawks in 2024 and recorded 11 tackles.
 On January 2, 2025, Russell was placed on injured reserve with a foot injury, ending his season.

 On April 9, 2025, Russell signed his exclusive rights free agent contract with the Seahawks.
 During the 2025 off-season, Russell changed positions from tight end to fullback under new offensive coordinator Klint Kubiak, who planned to use the position in a greater capacity than previous offensive coordinator Ryan Grubb, who did not employ an official fullback during his time with the Seahawks.
-Russell made the Seahawks' 53-man roster as the Seahawks' backup fullback behind Robbie Ouzts.
+Russell made the Seahawks' 53-man roster as a special teamer and reserve fullback and tight end.
+Russell played in Super Bowl LX, a 29–13 victory over the New England Patriots.He finished the 2025 season with 8 tackles and a fumble recovery.

+On March 12, 2026, Russell re-signed with the team on a two-year, $4.8 million contract.

+Russell had 2 receptions for 20 yards and 1 tackle in a rematch of Super Bowl LX against the Patriots in Week 1 of the 2026 season that the Seahawks won 13-10..